I earn commissions if you shop through the affiliate links on this page.

 Family: Fabaceae/Leguminosae (Pea family)

 The arctic lupine is a purple-flowering, herbaceous plant that commonly grows between 30-50 cm (12-20 in) tall.
 The long stems grow from a long taproot.
 It may have a single stem or many stems from a single plant.
+The leaves have 6-8 ovate, pointed leaflets.
+The leaves are palmate and attached by a long stem.
 Each stem has an inflorescence of many (up to 30) pealike, dark blue, or purple flowers occurring in a tall raceme.
 Flowers are typically wooly, especially the buds.
-The leaves have long stems and are palmate with narrow, ovate leaflets.

 Toxins and Sparteine